List of Manx monarchs

 This article lists the monarchs who have ruled the Isle of Man.
 The island has been ruled by Brythonic, Irish, Scottish, Hiberno-Norse, English, and British monarchs.
 Currently, the island is ruled by the Lord of Mann, Charles III, who is represented by Lieutenant Governor, Sir John Lorimer.

 Mythology

 According to Manx mythology, the first ruler of the Isle of Man was Manannán mac Lir.

-Kings of Galwyddel (c.400 ‒ c.550)

-The Kingdom of Galwyddel was a Brythonic kingdom, part of the Hen Ogledd, in modern-day Galloway, Scotland.
-The Kingdom was likely a breakaway polity from the Kingdom of Alt Clut led by Tutgual of Galwyddel, son of King Cinuit of Alt Clut and is believed to have maintained authority over the Isle of Man.
-Around 550, Galwyddel was invaded and annexed by the Kingdom of Rheged, under King Urien.
-The Galwyddel King, Senyllt, was forced to flee to Ynys Manau (Isle of Man).